 Message from the President

 As our regular meeting is the first Tuesday of each month our November lunch usually falls on Melbourne Cup Day.
-This year in lieu of our regular meeting members intend to hold small casual gatherings/fundraisers at home, including non-members in the hope of recruiting more women into VIEW.
+This year in lieu of our regular meeting members held small casual gatherings/fundraisers at home, including non-members in the hope of recruiting more women into VIEW.

 Our Spring meeting at One Table, Kenmore on October 13 was beautifully decorated by talented Program Officer, Liz.
 Guest speaker was Laurena Graham from Hearing Australia.
 Take a look at the latest newsletter and a lovely personal story written by a member.
 Each month we have been asking members to share hobbies, interests etc. This is Jill's contribution.